harsanskumaran/jenkins-cicd/readme.txt

-Hi, This is my CICD file
+Hi, This is my CICD example